smxzehvb/unemployment-gap/README.md

 # Code & Data for "Beveridgean Unemployment Gap"

-This repository contains the files to replicate the results in the article ["Beveridgean Unemployment Gap"](https://doi.org/10.1016/j.pubecp.2021.100009) by [Pascal Michaillat](https://www.pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/).
+This repository contains the code and data to produce the results in the article ["Beveridgean Unemployment Gap"](https://www.pascalmichaillat.org/9.html), written by [Pascal Michaillat](https://www.pascalmichaillat.org) and [Emmanuel Saez](https://eml.berkeley.edu/~saez/), and published in the [Journal of Public Economics Plus](https://doi.org/10.1016/j.pubecp.2021.100009) in November 2021.

-The replication files are organized in three folders: `code`, `figures`, and `results`.
+## Data

+The data used as input to produce the results in the article are stored in the Excel file `data.xlsx`, which is placed in the folder `code`.

 ## Code

-The folder `code` contains the code used to produce the results in the article and the data used as input.
+The code used to produce the results in the article is placed in the folder `code`.
 The code can be divided into two types of programs:

-1. Scripts used to produce all the figures in the article and online appendix
+1. Matlab scripts producing the figures in the article and online appendix
-2. Helper scripts and functions called at different places by the figure-producing scripts
+2. Matlab helper scripts and functions called at different places by the figure-producing scripts

-### Data

-The data used as input to produce the figures in the article and online appendix are stored in the Excel file `data.xlsx`.

 ### Figure-producing scripts